John James (Australian architect): Creation of Gothic Architecture Project

-James has avoided permanent academic appointments to concentrate on this research as an independent scholar, enabled by various grants that have come mainly from the Australian Research Council. in spite of papers offered at conferences in the US, UK and France, the lack of students has tended to isolate his work from the mainstream trends of Art History.
+James has avoided permanent academic appointments to concentrate on this research as an independent scholar, enabled by various grants that have come mainly from the Australian Research Council.
+In spite of papers offered at conferences in the US, UK and France, the lack of students has tended to isolate his work from the mainstream trends of Art History.

 The most recent is the first five volumes of an intended nine-volume Thesaurus of French Early Gothic architecture.
 These five, containing photographs of nearly all the carved capitals in the region before 1250, were published between 2002 and 2008, with the shortened title of The Ark of God.
 The other four volumes were intended to focus on chronology, inventions, rib vaults, the portals and a reconsideration of the history of the Gothic style, but were abandoned due to the dramatic decline in academic library acquisitions.
 The construction analysis and the indexed capitals have been placed online, with over 30,000 images.
 The books themselves were self-published by West Grinstead Pty Ltd, a company he set up to print and distribute academic books.

-James used a connoisseurship approach akin to [Giovanni Morelli]'s to identify over 200 of the individual carvers before 1180, and 20 draft papers were made available online as the Master Carvers Series (2010-2014).
+James used a connoisseurship approach akin to [Giovanni Morelli]'s to identify over 200 of the individual carvers before 1180, and 20 draft papers were made available online as the Master Carvers Series (2010–2014).
 Forty of his essays have been collected into one volume In Search of the Unknown in Medieval Architecture.

 From the capitals study, and especially that on the 263 carvings in the Laon cathedral gallery (ca.1163) James' analysis has redefined the carvers roles and professional relationships, some travel patterns and what appears to be Rites of Passage from Journeyman to Master.

 Therapist, as teacher and practitioner

 From 1983 James and his wife Hilary studied psychology, both professionally and personally, under a number of teachers, in particular Bhakti Carrisbrooke and [Hal Stone].
 They concentrated on Sandplay and created new dynamic techniques that are more Jungian than Freudian.
 James condensed this into a short book, Notes to Transformation.
 In 1996 the James's founded The Crucible Centre on a 260-acre property in the Blue Mountains for teaching therapy techniques to students.
 Three years later James created the first tertiary-accredited Post-Graduate Diploma course in Transpersonal Psychotherapy, from which he wrote The Great Field.
-After two bushfires the centre was closed in 2016 and, with Hilary, James moved to Brogo on the Australian South Coast.
+After two bushfires the centre was closed in 2016 and, with Hilary, James moved to Brogo on the NSW South Coast.